remix-run/remix/docs/guides/styling.md

 Remix does not currently support CSS Modules.
 However, the Remix compiler uses [esbuild](https://esbuild.github.io) which will eventualy have direct support for them.
 When it supports them, Remix will.

+**TODO: Update this line's link 👇**

 The primary way to style in Remix is to add a `<link>` to the document when a route is active with [Route Module Links](../../api/app/route-module/) export.

+To display imported styles, you will need to import the `Links` module from Remix in the app/root.tsx file.
+You might be wondering why?
+Well, in the app/root.tsx, we're rendering everything about our app.
+From the <html> to the </html>.
+That means if something doesn't show up in there, it's not going to show up at all in our application!

+This way, we just import `Links` once in the <head> of app/root.tsx, and we can import styles anywhere we like in our project and display them accordingly.

 ## Remote Stylesheets